catamphetamine/react-pages/README.md

 ## Static site generation

-In those rare cases when website's content doesn't change at all (or changes very rarely, e.g. a blog) it may be beneficial to host a statically generated version of such a website on a CDN as opposed to hosting a full-blown Node.js application just for the purpose of real-time webpage rendering.
+In those rare cases when website pages query data asynchronously via HTTP but that data doesn't change at all (or changes very rarely, e.g. a blog) it may be beneficial to host a statically generated version of such a website on a CDN as opposed to hosting a full-blown Node.js application just for the purpose of real-time webpage rendering.
 In such cases one may choose to generate a static version of the website by snapshotting it on a local machine and then host it in a cloud at virtually zero cost.

 First run the website in production (it can be run locally, for example).